MJ10/DEUP/RL/README.md

-This report contains RL experiments code for [DEUP: Direct Epistemic Uncertainty Prediction]().
+This repo contains RL experiments code for [DEUP: Direct Epistemic Uncertainty Prediction]().
 DQN implementation is based on [here](https://github.com/pluebcke/dqn_experiments) and all the experiments use [bsuite](https://github.com/deepmind/bsuite).

 ### Requirements: